Judiciary of Brazil: Superior Court of Justice

-It also serves a function in Brazil's Privileged Venue, as common crimes committed by State Governors, Appellate Court Judges, and some other positions of higher prestige in Brazil's public service are judged exclusively by the Superior Court, which also is responsible for habeas corpus and other appeals filed by these public servants.
+The Superior Court of Justice also has a role in the adjudication of common crimes committed by certain officials who are accorded the special status of "privileged forum" defined by the law to apply to state governors, appellate court judges, and some other positions of higher prestige in Brazil's public service, who skip the courts of first instance and are judged exclusively by the Superior Court, which also is responsible for habeas corpus and other appeals filed by these public servants.

 It is composed of 33 ministers, chosen by the President of Brazil from three choices named by the Court itself, with prospective ministers also having to do a public Sabbath in the Senate in order to finally be named by the President, ministers must come from a diverse background, with a third from federal appellate courts, a third from state-level appellate courts, and the last third hailing from the Public Ministry.